ariavhayempour/Trucks_On_State/replit.md

 # Overview

-This is a Madison food truck discovery web application called "Trucks on State" that helps users find and explore food trucks throughout Madison, Wisconsin.
-The application provides features for browsing food trucks, searching by name/description, filtering by categories, viewing detailed truck information including menus and schedules, and discovering trucks around the city with a focus on State Street and nearby locations.
+This is a Madison food cart discovery web application called "Capital City Food Carts" that helps users find and explore food carts throughout Madison, Wisconsin.
+The application provides features for browsing food carts, searching by name/description, filtering by categories, viewing detailed truck information including menus and schedules, and discovering trucks around the city with a focus on State Street and nearby locations.

 ## Recent Changes (August 2025)
 - **Theme Update**: Transitioned entire website color scheme from orange/amber to red-maroon and white theme